CEI-lab/ece3400-2017/docs/tutorials/Autocad/Wheel_Demo.md

 ![](./images/60.png)

 ### 20. Subtract the spokes and holes from the wheel
 Using the subtract tool, we can subtract out the material from the spokes and mounting holes from the rest of the wheel.
+Here we also change our workspace to 3D modeling in order to have easier access to the tools we need to use.
 ![](./images/61.png)
 ![](./images/62.png)
 ![](./images/63.png)